Buckle the carrier around your

 Before placing the child in the carrier, fasten both shoulder straps and adjust length to fit over your shoulders

-Hold your child securely against you
+Hold your child securely against you with their head facing you.

-the body of the carrier up over the
+Supporting the child's body with one hand, use your other hand to bring the body of the carrier up over the child's back.

-strap so that it is over your shoulder.
+Still holding your child securely, slip your free arm through the shoulder strap so that it is over your shoulder.

-Slip your other arm through the
+Slip your other arm through the other shoulder strap and make sure your child is properly seated.

 Reach behind you and fasten the chest belt Tighten the straps to hold child securely.